 A hiring manager decides whether to repost a job in most cases, and she then informs the organization’s human resources department of her decision.
-The hiring manager or human resources department staffer screens job applications to eliminate those where the applicant does not meet the posting’s minimum qualifications.
-Then, the manager looks closely at the remaining applications to see which applicants will move to the next step in the hiring process.
+The hiring manager or human resources staffer screens job applications after the post closes to eliminate applicants who don't meet the posting’s minimum qualifications, then the manager looks more closely at the remaining applications to determine which applicants will move to the next step in the hiring process.

-Reposting can also happen when the top candidate turns down a job offer.
-Negotiations between the hiring manager and top candidate can take up to a week or two.
-The hiring manager will terminate negotiations with the first candidate and then begin negotiations with the second candidate if the two parties can't come to an agreement within this time.
+Reposting can also happen when the top candidate turns down the job offer.
+Negotiations between the hiring manager and the top candidate can take up to a week or two.
+The hiring manager will terminate negotiations with the first candidate and begin negotiations with the second candidate if the two parties can't come to an agreement within this time.
 This can happen as many times as necessary, going down the ranking of candidates.
 Human resources policies dictate how long after a posting closes a hiring manager must secure a candidate’s acceptance of an offer in some organizations.

-The hiring manager does not make the decision to repost in isolation.
+The hiring manager doesn't decide to repost in a vacuum.
 The human resources department plays a part.
-In addition to actually doing the legwork to repost a job, human resources staff give the hiring manager advice on whether to revise the wording of the posting, how long to keep the posting open and whether to advertise the job in ways outside the organization’s standard methods.
+In addition to actually doing the legwork to repost a job, human resources staff will typically give the hiring manager advice on whether to revise the wording of the posting, how long to keep the posting open, and whether to advertise the job in ways outside the organization’s standard methods.